Stepping Up as a Team Leader

 Here are some best practices for goal-setting as a team leader:

-• Align individual goals with team goals and company goals — encourage cross-functional collaboration and communication to foster a team-oriented approach to achieving company goals.
+2 – Align team and company goals to encourage collaboration that will foster a team-oriented approach to your business.

-• Provide the tools and knowledge necessary to attain the goals — provide access to professional development opportunities such as workshops, conferences, and certifications to support employee career growth.
+4 – Provide tools and knowledge such as workshops, conferences, and certifications to support employee career growth.

 The better you set the goals and objectives for your team, the easier it will be to understand them and the steps they need to take to achieve them.